JonthueM/The-Tech-Academy/README.md

 Project: Front-End
-Description: Learn and demostrate the use of HTML, CSS & JavaScript.
+Description: Learn and demostrate the use of HTML, CSS, JavaScript & SQL.

 NOTE: Most of the files are named according to the lesson number to make it easier for teachers to 4 Below is an TOC of assignments & challenges.